Ouagadougou: Government

-The population of this area is estimated at 1,475,000, 48% of whom are men and 52% women.
-The rural population is about 5% and the urban population about 95% of the total, and the density is 6,727 inhabitants per square kilometre, according to the 2006 census.

 Ouagadougou's communes have invested in huge city-management projects.
 This is largely because Ouagadougou constitutes a 'cultural centre' by merit of holding the SIAO (International Arts and Crafts fair) and the FESPACO (Panafrican Film and Television Festival of Ouagadougou).
 Moreover, the villages' growing affluence allows for such investment, and the population's rapid growth necessitates it.

 Education

 Though literacy in Ouagadougou is not high, there are three universities in the city.
 The largest is the state University of Ouagadougou, which was founded in 1974.
 In 2010 it had around 40,000 students (83% of the national population of university students).

 The city's official language is French and the principal local languages are More, Dyula and Fulfulde.
 The bilingual program in schools (French plus one of the local languages) was established in 1994.